Jesuits: Expansion of the order

 After much training and experience in theology, Jesuits went across the globe in search of converts to Christianity.
 Despite their dedication, they had little success in Asia, except in the Philippines.
 For instance, early missions in Japan resulted in the government granting the Jesuits the feudal fiefdom of Nagasaki in 1580.
 This was removed in 1587 due to fears over their growing influence.
 Jesuits did, however, have much success in Latin America.
-Their ascendancy in societies in the Americas accelerated during the seventeenth century, wherein Jesuits created new missions in Peru, Colombia, and Bolivia; as early as 1603, there were 345 Jesuit priests in Mexico alone.
+Their ascendancy in societies in the Americas accelerated during the seventeenth century, wherein Jesuits created new missions in Peru, Colombia, and Bolivia.
+As early as 1603, there were 345 Jesuit priests in Mexico alone.

-Francis Xavier, one of the original companions of Loyola, arrived in Goa (Portuguese India) in 1541 to carry out evangelical service in the Indies.
+In 1541, Francis Xavier, one of the original companions of Loyola, arrived in Goa, Portuguese India, to carry out evangelical service in the Indies.
 In a 1545 letter to John III of Portugal, he requested an Inquisition to be installed in Goa to combat heresies like crypto-Judaism and crypto-Islam.
 Under Portuguese royal patronage, Jesuits thrived in Goa and until 1759 successfully expanded their activities to education and healthcare.

-In 1594 they founded the first Roman-style academic institution in the East, St. Paul Jesuit College in Macau, China.
+In 1594, they founded the first Roman-style academic institution in the East, St. Paul Jesuit College in Macau, China.
 Founded by Alessandro Valignano, it had a great influence on the learning of Eastern languages (Chinese and Japanese) and culture by missionary Jesuits, becoming home to the first western sinologists such as Matteo Ricci.
-Jesuit efforts in Goa were interrupted by the expulsion of the Jesuits from Portuguese territories in 1759 by the powerful Marquis of Pombal, Secretary of State in Portugal.
+Jesuit efforts in Goa were interrupted by the expulsion of the Jesuits from Portuguese territories in 1759 by the powerful Marquis of Pombal, the Secretary of State in Portugal.

-The Portuguese Jesuit António de Andrade founded a mission in Western Tibet in 1624.
-Two Jesuit missionaries, Johann Grueber and Albert Dorville, reached Lhasa, in Tibet, in 1661.
+In 1624, the Portuguese Jesuit António de Andrade founded a mission in Western Tibet.
+In 1661, two Jesuit missionaries, Johann Grueber and Albert Dorville, reached Lhasa, in Tibet.
 The Italian Jesuit Ippolito Desideri established a new Jesuit mission in Lhasa and Central Tibet (1716–21) and gained an exceptional mastery of Tibetan language and culture, writing a long and very detailed account of the country and its religion as well as treatises in Tibetan that attempted to refute key Buddhist ideas and establish the truth of Catholic Christianity.